dusk-network/plonk/docs/notes-snark.md

 'target polynomial'.
 The
 added benefit of having this
 checked in polynomial form,
-is that even with a large
+is that even with large
 polynomials, the identity
 between the two will hold
 at most points if the identity holds between the polynomials.
-Which means the check can between the two can be performed at randomly chosen points to verify the proof.
+Which means that the check between the two can be performed at randomly chosen points to verify the proof.